Arthur P. Gorman: Grace "Daisy" Gorman Johnson

 Gorman's daughter Grace (better known as Daisy) married Richard Alward Johnson, the first manager of the Laurel race track and later a Maryland State Senator, in 1895.
 They had two children, Richard Jr. and Grace.
 They lived at the historic Overlook farmhouse in North Laurel, which was built for Daisy on the family property in 1911.
-The town of Daisy in Howard County, Maryland is named in her honor.
-Richard Jr. raised and trained horses.
-Grace Johnson later married Braxton Bragg Comer Jr., son of former Alabama Governor B. B. Comer.
+(This home was later owned from 1952 to 2018 by diplomat and businessman Kingdon Gould Jr., who raised his family and died there.)
+The town of Daisy in Howard County, Maryland, is named in Gorman's daughter's honor.
+Her son, Richard Jr., raised and trained horses, and her daughter, Grace Johnson, later married Braxton Bragg Comer Jr., son of former Alabama Governor B. B. Comer.

 Arthur Gorman Jr.

 Gorman's only son, Arthur Jr., attended Lawrenceville Prep and played on the Maryland Agricultural College football team in 1892 and 1893 as a fullback.
 In 1898, Arthur Jr. founded the Piedmont Mining Company in Maryland and West Virginia with his uncle William and Thomas L. Marriott.
 He married Grace Norris on November 28, 1900.
-Arthur Jr. served as a Maryland State Senator (1904–1910), the last year during which he was Senate President.
+Arthur Jr. served as a Maryland state senator (1904–1910), the last year during which he was Senate President.

 Arthur Jr. was nominated for Governor of Maryland in 1911, but narrowly lost to Republican Phillips Lee Goldsborough.
-He was later a State Tax Commissioner, until his death in 1919 due to complications from diabetes.
+He was later a state tax commissioner, until his death in 1919 due to complications from diabetes.

 Bessie Gorman Lambert

 Gorman's daughter Bessie married Princeton graduate and Democratic speechwriter Wilton J. Lambert on June 24, 1896, at the Gormans' Washington home on the corner of 15th and K Streets.
 They had two children, Elizabeth (b.
 1897) and Arthur.
-An attorney, Lambert helped Arthur Gorman attempt to buy the Washington Senators baseball team in February 1903.
-His son, Arthur Gorman Lambert (1899–1991), was a member of Princeton's class of 1922, also practiced law, and founded Suburban Hospital in Bethesda, Maryland; he unveiled a donated portrait of his grandfather, Arthur Pue Gorman, at the Capitol in 1943.
+An attorney, Lambert helped Bessie's father attempt to buy the Washington Senators baseball team in February 1903.
+Bessie's son, Arthur Gorman Lambert (1899–1991), was a member of Princeton's class of 1922, also practiced law, and founded Suburban Hospital in Bethesda, Maryland; he unveiled a donated portrait of his grandfather, Arthur Pue Gorman, at the Capitol in 1943.